 On Saturday: All participants are welcome to the Great Hall on the Wits campus for the conference highlight on Saturday evening, November 18.
 We’ll start with a reception and drinks, and then we’ll sit down for a keynote address by the extraordinary Joseph Stiglitz, winner of the Nobel Prize in economics (and a huge fan of investigative journalism).
 Next come the awards: GIJN will announce the remarkable winners of the Global Shining Light Award, honored for gutsy investigative reporting in developing and transitioning countries under duress or threat.
 And Africa Check will give out The African Fact-Checking Awards, the only awards on the continent set up specifically to honor the best, non-partisan fact-checking journalism.
 Then it’s back to the conference area for a dinner and dancing under the stars.

-On Wednesday (6pm to 8pm): Join us at Wits Art Museum on Wednesday evening, as we greet our guests from around the world with an informal networking reception.
-We’ll have an open bar and snacks for everyone, a bit of entertainment, and a warm welcome to extraordinary journalists from 100 countries.
+On Wednesday (6pm to 8pm): Join us at The Wits Club on Wednesday evening, as we greet our guests from around the world with an informal networking reception.
+We’ll have an open bar and snacks for everyone, a bit of entertainment, and a warm welcome to extraordinary journalists from 130 countries.

 Carlos Cardoso Memorial Lecture

 On Thursday: Wits Journalism will present the annual Carlos Cardoso Memorial Lecture on Thursday evening, featuring prominent human rights attorney Beatrice Mtetwa.
 Ms. Mtetwa has earned international acclaim for her defense of journalists in Zimbabwe.
 Come get inspired by a heroine fighting on the front lines of press freedom.